 Makeup goes on smoother -- so the results look even more incredible with makeup.
 If you've given up on wearing matte lipstick because it makes you look like Gloria Swanson in Sunset Boulevard, try again.
 If you're like me, it will glide right on, and no feathering.

 This is not a miracle, but it's pretty darn incredible, considering that no expensive products were used.
-The only actual "products" were my usual Roc retinol day/night, which I buy in bulk whenever Roc is on sale at Costco.
+The only actual "products" were my usual Roc retinol day and night.
 I stopped using Strivectin during this 21-day test, and I can't say that I notice any difference.